-1.11d: Textbooks and other instructional resources to be used
+1.11d: Textbooks and Materials

-RKMS uses textbooks and materials aligned with the school's mission and vision of helping students to master the Common Core Standards and the Next Generation Science Standards.
+RKHS uses textbooks and materials aligned with the school's mission and vision of helping students to master the Common Core Standards and the Next Generation Science Standards.
 The process by which curriculum materials will be selected will include the involvement of teachers and administrators who will evaluate materials for potential use in the school.
-RKMS will ensure that connections are drawn between different curricular areas and that all curricular choices and resources are part of a comprehensive school wide plan.
-The list of textbooks is located below.
+RKHS will ensure that connections are drawn between different curricular areas and that all curricular choices and resources are part of a comprehensive school wide plan.
+The list of textbooks is located on the following page.